You've come a long way, Israel baby--welcome gay porno (Lucas Entertainment)

 So that if in a certain European country a minister claimed that Jews are hook-nosed money-loving scum you would be fine with it so long as he didn’t succeed in introducing antisemitic legislation?
 After all, it would be an instance of “letting someone talk.”

-Your comment about the Shas cabinet minister is a good one, but in policy terms it seems that Israel has a record that certainly rivals the US’ (the six or so states that have legalised gay marriage in the country notwithstanding).
+1. in policy terms it seems that Israel has a record that certainly rivals the US’

 Are you saying that the Shin Bet’s blackmail of Palestinian gays to inform on its behalf is a record you & yr fellow citizen’s feel proud of?
 Are you claiming that a U.S. cabinet officer has called homosexuality a disease?
 Are you claiming gay marriages can be performed in any jurisdiction in Israel?
 As a citizen of Israel you NEED to feel that Israel’s treatment of gays rivals the U.S. I understand that need.
 But your need doesn’t make the claim true.